timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

+# Sunset Notice

+>:WARNING: This page contains a tutorial for a deprecated method of storing Prometheus data in
+> TimescaleDB.
+It has been replaced by [Promscale][promscale-blog].
+We are in the process of
+> adding tutorials to our docs, in the meantime, use our [README][promscale-readme].
+>
+> If you are interested in learning more about why we decided to re-design
+> our integration, check out our [design doc][design-doc] or our
+> [github project][promscale-github].

 # Tutorial: Using TimescaleDB, Prometheus, and Grafana to Visualize Long-Term Metrics Data

 This is the second part of our tutorial on how to use TimescaleDB,